 The capital of the Island is Vila do Maio, also known as Porto Inglês, and the town is a little more lively and is located right on the oceanfront in the southwest of the island.
 In the center of town, the Praça Fina is the popular meeting place of the locals in the evenings and a fun place to be.
 The town offers a selection of restaurants and bars and a fair amount of shops.

-As for beaches, traveling west from Vila do Maio, it is worth visiting Praia da Vila and going eastward, Praia Ponta Preta is an excellent swimming beach.
+As for beaches, travelling west from Vila do Maio, it is worth visiting Praia da Vila and going eastward, Praia Ponta Preta is an excellent swimming beach.

 Exploring the forested area in the west of Maio, Morrinho and Calheta are two small towns worth seeing.
 While Morrinho is pretty much a ghost town but still interesting to view, Calheta is pretty, with colorful houses and homes lining the streets.